Śūraṅgama Sūtra: Authorship

-An original Sanskrit version of Śūraṅgama Sūtra is not known to be extant and the Indic provenance of the text is in question - it is likely to be apocryphal.
+An original Sanskrit version of Śūraṅgama Sūtra is not known to be extant and the Indic provenance of the text is in question.
 A Sanskrit language palm leaf manuscript consisting of 226 leaves with 6 leaves missing which according to the introduction "contains the Śūraṅgama Sūtra" was discovered in a temple in China and now resides at Peng Xuefeng Memorial Museum.
-But scholars have not yet verified if this is the same text or some other sutra (like the Śūraṅgama Samadhi Sūtra).
+But scholars have not yet verified if this is the same text or some other sūtra (like the Śūraṅgama Samadhi Sūtra).

-The first catalogue that recorded the Śūraṅgama Sūtra was Zhisheng (智昇), a monk in Tang China.
+The first catalogue that recorded the Śūraṅgama Sūtra was Zhisheng (智昇), a monk in Tang dynasty (618-907) China.
 Zhisheng said this book was brought back from Guangxi to Luoyang during the reign of Emperor Xuanzong.
-He gave two different accounts in two different books, both of which were published in 730 CE.
+He gave two seemingly different accounts in two different books, both of which were published in 730 CE.